mandelsoft/documents/iac/README.md

 This perfectly fits for initial setup scenarios.
 But as we will see later, this will cause severe problems for upgrade procedures and leads to industry accepted "human-in-the-loop" for production environements.

 The consulting industry invented fancy terminology, such as "DevOps" and "DevSecOps", and built best-practices for IaC with further tooling.
-This establsihed IaC as industry accepted status quo for cloud based services ("you build it, you run it").
-Furthermore, the DevOps Research and Assesment (DORA) established high-level key metrics to measure the performance of human development and delivery teams.
+This established IaC as industry accepted status quo for cloud based services ("you build it, you run it").
+Furthermore, the DevOps Research and Assessment (DORA) established high-level key metrics to measure the performance of human development and delivery teams.
 These metrics and KPIs do not question the root cause of the automation failure (cf. price for abstraction above).
 They only measure the performance and the desired outcome with the help of human operational toil.

 But let's first come back to our IaC and IaD paradigms.
 Those formal models mostly already look more like data than code.
 So, what the heck is the difference to IaD?